 If the death or injury is determined to be from predation, further examination of the carcass and other evidence is needed to determine if wolves (rather than cougars, bears, coyotes, etc.) were responsible.
 Radio-collar data, any eyewitness accounts and wolf sign, such as tracks or scat, can also help indicate if wolves were in the area at the time.

 More on livestock loss investigations

-Twenty-four Oregon wolves have been killed by ODFW or authorized agents in response to chronic depredations of livestock between September 2009 and December 2021.
+Thirty Oregon wolves have been killed by ODFW or authorized agents in response to chronic depredations of livestock between September 2009 and December 2022.
 In all situations, livestock producers and wildlife managers first tried a variety of non-lethal measures to avoid and/or reduce wolf-livestock conflict.
-In addition, three wolves have been killed by livestock producers as they caught wolves in the act of attacking or chasing their livestock or working dogs.
+In addition, four wolves have been killed by livestock producers as they caught wolves in the act of attacking or chasing their livestock or working dogs.
 More information about wolves that were removed is available on Wolf Program Updates page.